Maryland begins spring football practice with QB stability, key departure

 “This is the landscape of college football,” Locksley said.
 “The transfer portal giveth, and it taketh away.”

 Robinson arrived at Maryland as a highly touted local recruit, choosing the Terps over other schools that are perennial powers.
 The Quince Orchard High product was considered the second-best prospect in Maryland’s 2021 class, according to 247 Sports.
 The top three players in that class have left the program.
 Linebacker Terrence Lewis, a five-star recruit from Miami, never played last season because of shoulder and knee injuries, and he’s now at Central Florida.
-Branden Jennings, a four-star linebacker, started three games in 2021 while dealing with a knee injury, and transferred to Kansas State.
+Branden Jennings, a four-star linebacker, started three games in 2021 while dealing with a knee injury and transferred to Kansas State.

 “I think the disappointing thing is that they’re not always going for the right reason,” Locksley said.
 “And I’m not speaking on any specific person when I say that.
 It makes it a little tougher in the recruiting world.
 The landscape of the way college football is going, it’s free agency.
 We’ll benefit from the transfer portal.
 We won’t just get our stuff taken.
 We’ll be okay.”